 Knowing your existing assets, threats and countermeasures is a necessary step in establishing a starting point to begin prioritising cyber risk management activities.
 Indeed, when driving the improvement of the security posture in an organisation, security leaders often begin with getting a view of effectiveness of security controls.

-A common approach is to perform a security assessment that involves interviewing stakeholders and reviewing policies in line with a security framework (e.g. NIST CSF).
+A common approach is to perform a security assessment that involves interviewing stakeholders and reviewing polices in line with a security framework (e.g. NIST CSF).

 A report is then produced presenting the current state and highlighting the gaps.
 It can then be used to gain wider leadership support for a remediation programme, justifying the investment for security uplift initiatives.
 I wrote a number of these reports myself while working as a consultant and also internally in the first few weeks of being a CISO.

 These reports have a lot of merits but they also have limitations.
 They are, by definition, point-in-time: the document is out of date the day after it’s produced, or even sooner.
 The threat landscape has already shifted, state of assets and controls changed and business context and priorities are no longer the same.